Categories

 These three major hits to the economy contributed to the current cost-of-living crisis.
 Because major events have a relationship with inflation, the long-term view on inflation is never set in stone, but experts can make an educated guess with the data they do have.

-Inflation is now in line with the BoE's target of 2%, which many feel is the primary reason the bank has lowered interest rates for the first time - but it wasn't a landslide result.
+Inflation is now below the BoE's target of 2%, which many feel is the primary reason the bank has lowered interest rates.
+Many experts expected inflation to jump up slightly in response to increased spending after the base rate was reduced to 5%, so it came as a surprise when inflation actually dropped below 2%.

 How Can You Find an Affordable Mortgage in 2024?